-This tangy cranberry mustard dressing is perfect with a salad of fresh mixed greens and leftover turkey.
+This tangy cranberry mustard dressing is perfect with a salad of fresh mixed greens, leftover turkey, walnuts and roasted butternut squash.
 And it's easy to whip up with leftover cranberry sauce and just a few pantry ingredients.

 Try topping your salad with fresh orange sections and toasted almond slices for crunch.
 Or make a salad with baby spinach, roasted vegetables, and some vegan cheese made from almonds or cashews.

 You can even use it as a dip for mini turkey or pork meatballs as a festive appetizer.
-This cranberry salad dressing will add a kick of holiday flavor and color wherever you use it.
-And it's paleo, gluten-free, dairy-free, and refined sgar-free.
-This post contains affiliate link, read my full disclosure here.
+This cranberry salad dressing will add a kick of holiday season flavor and color wherever you use it.
+And it's paleo, gluten-free, dairy-free, and refined sugar-free.

 This post contains some affiliate links to recommended products (which means if you make a purchase after clicking a link, at no additional cost to you, I'll receive a small commission that helps keep the blog running).

 - Adjust seasoning to taste.